Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Discussion

-Given that each task leads to different complexities in terms of causal graph, expected shifts, and fairness requirements, we can envisage remedies at every step of the ML pipeline \cite{Chen2021-oc}: \begin{enumerate}[noitemsep,nolistsep] \item \textbf{Problem selection.} Consider focusing on tasks with lower anticipated harms or clinical/policy safeguards against ML unfairness. \item \textbf{Data collection.} Consider early data collection from anticipated deployment environments in which distribution shifts are suspected.
-We indeed observed that statistical tests based on a (labelled) subset of the target data can provide evidence of how the environment affects the data and the task.
-In one case (second target dataset in dermatology), it allowed pinpointing the main drivers of the fairness gap between the source and the target to 10 conditions out of 27.
-In addition, Section~\ref{sec:limitations} showed that if some invariances to the environment are observed, it is possible that an unlabelled or labelled sample from the target data could be used for mitigation or that feature selection \cite{Singh2021-og} methods are applicable. \item \textbf{Outcome definition.} Consider intermediate outcomes for which unfairness under distribution shift might be less consequential (e.g. image segmentation compared to diagnosis). \item \textbf{Algorithm development.} Based on (2), some strategies can be used if their assumptions are satisfied.
+Our work highlights real-world challenges that prevent the development of robustly fair models.
+Given that each task leads to different complexities in terms of causal graph, expected shifts, and fairness requirements, these findings support looking beyond purely algorithmic solutions.
+Considering the whole ML pipeline, we can re-interpret the remedies discussed in \citet{Chen2021-oc} for fairness transfer: \begin{enumerate}[noitemsep,nolistsep] \item \textbf{Problem selection.} Consider focusing on tasks with lower anticipated harms or clinical/policy safeguards against ML unfairness. \item \textbf{Data collection.} Consider early data collection from anticipated deployment environments in which distribution shifts are suspected.
+This would allow to perform (conditional) independence tests to guide further mitigation. \item \textbf{Outcome definition.} Consider intermediate outcomes for which unfairness under distribution shift might be less consequential (e.g. image segmentation compared to diagnosis). \item \textbf{Algorithm development.} Based on (2), some strategies can be used if their assumptions are satisfied.
 In addition, in the present work we used a causal framework.
 However, techniques that are not easily cast into this framework exist.
-For instance, manual feature engineering has been used to improve the robustness of EHR models to distribution shift \cite{Nestor2019-dp}.
+For instance, manual feature engineering has been used to improve the robustness of EHR models to distribution shift \citep{Nestor2019-dp}.
 While this work has not evaluated the fairness of the model in the source and target distributions, we believe that feature engineering might be a promising avenue to enforce specific inductive biases during learning while reducing the risks of distribution shifts.
-Compared to previous works on the topic (e.g. \cite{castro2020causality}), this would mean having an observable proxy for a latent variable $Z$ that represents the patient's health.
-As per \cite{castro2020causality}, having access to $Z$ would lead to the modelling task being invariant to some (not all) combinations of shift and attributes, hence producing more robustly fair models. \item \textbf{Post-deployment.} Further safeguards may be envisaged to safely deploy ML systems, for example, commencing such deployments with a prospective observational (non-interventional) integration \cite{Finlayson2021-zo}.
+We however note that our work does not assess the impact of model architecture or different training strategies, which might lead to compounded bias and/or poor generalization. \item \textbf{Post-deployment.} Further safeguards may be envisaged to safely deploy ML systems, e.g. with a prospective observational (non-interventional) integration \citep{Finlayson2021-zo}.
 Transfer learning or retraining with site-specific updates might then be considered as necessary prior to interventional deployment.
-Finally, those deployments may be accompanied with robust post-market surveillance to continuously monitor not only the performance but also the fairness of the systems. \end{enumerate}
+Finally, those deployments may be accompanied with robust post-market surveillance to continuously monitor fairness. \end{enumerate}